At Barron Trump’s New School, an Emphasis on Brain Science and a Push to Share Its Breakthroughs

 Barron Trump, President Donald Trump’s youngest child, began school this week at St. Andrew’s Episcopal, where he’ll be getting more than just the basics.

-The tony school in Columbia, Maryland, houses the Center for Transformative Teaching and Learning, the only school-based center for mind-brain-education science in the country.
+The tony school in Potomac, Maryland, houses the Center for Transformative Teaching and Learning, the only school-based center for mind-brain-education science in the country.
 It’s a rapidly growing multidisciplinary field that aims to translate new developments in neuroscience and psychology into better classroom practices.
 At the St. Andrew’s center, officials are working to share its mission, knowledge, and new brain-focused education research in ways that go far beyond its 580 students.

 St. Andrew’s brain science program began in 2007, when school leaders were looking for new ways to improve teaching, said Glenn Whitman, the center’s director.